Getting Started with SoundQ

 Search, audition, and drop any sound from the cloud right to your timeline in your editing software of choice.

 You can use SoundQ to organize your own local library and any new library you buy.
-You also get unlimited cloud access to your purchased PSE Libraries and the Freesound.org library (CC0).
+You also get unlimited cloud access to your purchased PSE Libraries, the SoundQ library, and the Freesound.org library (CC0).
 These libraries do not require use of download credits.

 SoundQ is available for monthly or annual subscription.